 - A Dedicated Server from Snel.com with Proxmox VE operating system installed.

-Make sure to type
+Don’t forget to type

-In the Proxmox GUI login page, enter
+In the Proxmox GUI login page, type

-root as username and password from the
+root as username and the password from the

-Login button to log in.
+Login button in order to log in.

-Step 2: Upload ISO to Proxmox VE
+Step 2: ISO upload to Proxmox VE

-Now, click on the
+After this step, you can click on the

 Click on the